The Nine Lives of Christmas: Release and reception

 The movie was well received by its audience.
 The premiere for The Nine Lives of Christmas on November 8, 2014, on Hallmark garnered 3.4 million total viewers and reached 4.9 unduplicated viewers, based on Nielsen Company ratings for November 3 – 9, 2014.
 For its premier weekend The Nine Lives of Christmas coupled with the nearly as well viewed A Cookie Cutter Christmas shown the following night made the Hallmark Channel the most watched network both among households and in the demographic group of women 25-54.
 In addition, the network was rated the second most viewed cable network overall during that period.
 The movie had been the channel's most viewed film of the year up to that date.
 Hallmark has shown the film every year since.
 Seven years after its premiere, reviewer Sarabeth Pollock of Fansided noted it was still a fan favorite on many people's lists of holiday films to watch, confessing: "After all, there’s nothing better than the holidays, firemen, and cats."

 Among critical reviewers the reception was more mixed.
 Being a Hallmark Christmas movie the story is confined within certain formulaic constraints.
 Oliver Buckley of Ready Steady Cut noted the plot was predictable and "schmaltzy, yes, but in a nice way."
 He went on to say he liked the cast, particularly the leads and the firehouse crew.
 "Brandon Routh is very watchable, and Susted is likeable and worked well with Routh and the cats."
 Overall he recommended the film, stating it was "actually quite a nice, relaxing watch".
-Blaire Erskine of The List rated the film among Hallmark's best holiday offerings.
 David Rapp, the senior Indie editor at Kirkus Reviews believed the movie's script was significantly better written then the book, and that actors Brandon Routh and Kimberely Sustad had infused their characters with considerably more interest then was present in the characters they were based upon.
 Rapp opined the Nancey Silvers screenplay offered a "master class" in how to write a good book adaptation.
 Blaire Erskine of The List rated the film among Hallmark's best holiday offerings.
 Parade magazine's Connie Wang listed The Nine Lives of Christmas as her "favorite Hallmark Channel holiday movie."
 The film was also given a positive mention by The New York Times.
 The film received particular attention from the cat lovers niche audience.